JuanMoya/SKY130-PD-workshop/README.md

 In the "detailed_placement_or" step we observe that the slack is better.

 !["run_cts" command.](Day4_37.png)
-Then we run the cts command.
+Then we run the cts command after second the "detailed_placement_or" command.

 ![The clock tree synthesis was successful.](Day4_38.png) We observe that the clock tree synthesis was successful.